©2007-23 ICC Missions

 The Trustees are as follows :

-- Peter Frost: is a Fellow of the Institute of Mechanical Engineers, working as a Principal Consultant for Frazer-Nash Consultancy Limited in the civil nuclear sector.
-He is married to Justine with two grown-up daughters and a teenage son.
+- Peter Frost: is a Fellow of the Institute of Mechanical Engineers, working as a Principal Consultant for a leading systems engineering consultancy in the civil nuclear sector.
+He is married to Justine and has three grown-up children (two daughters and a son).
 He has been a member of the Board of Trustees since 2003 and was also a member of the Board of Trustees for the predecessor charity.

 - Ian Tootill: is a Fellow of the Chartered Institute of Management Accountants, working as the Head of Finance for an IT division in NHS Scotland.
 He leads a house group in the Edinburgh church; is a member of the church shepherding group, and enjoys cycling and languages.
 He has two teenage daughters, and worked with his wife, a surgeon, for a charity hospital in Cambodia, for 9 years until 2006, as the Directors of Finance and Surgery, training national staff as part of the rebuilding of the country’s healthcare system.
 He previously helped plant churches in India and Manchester.